Sharda University Admissions 2025

 30 | Grand Revision: Practice Papers Covering All Topics |

-Section A of the CUET Mathematics will contain 15 questions from both the applied Mathematics and Mathematics questions.
-It is compulsory for the candidates to attempt these questions.
+Section A of the CUET Mathematics will contain 15 questions from both the applied Mathematics and pure Mathematics.
+The candidates must attempt these questions.

-35 questions will be present in both the sets B1 and B2 out of which the candidates should answer 25.
-These sets are respectively from applied Mathematics and Mathematics sections.
+35 questions will be present in both sets B1 and B2 out of which the candidates should answer 25.
+These sets are respectively from Applied Mathematics and Mathematics sections.

-The students must be aware of all the topics belonging to the CUET Maths before diving into practice and revision part of the preparation.
-According to the CUET Maths syllabus, the complete (not reduced) Class 12 syllabus will be considered for the CUET UG 2025 exam.
+The students must be aware of all the topics belonging to the CUET Maths before beginning CUET Mathematics 2026 in 1 Month preparation.
+According to the CUET Maths syllabus, the complete (not reduced) Class 12 syllabus will be considered for the CUET UG 2026 exam.

 For example, take a look at the venn diagram below and observe how the CUET syllabus fits within the major competitive exams students will appear for in the coming months.